Clarkson-Applied-Data-Science/2024_ia651_Yadav_Mahdi/README.md

 ***
-### Business Context - Banks primarily thrive on their money lending business.
-The more efficiently they can lend to individuals who repay with good interest, the better their revenue.
+### Business Context :
+Banks are primarily known for their money lending business.
+The more money they lend to borrowers who can pay high interest and make timely repayments, the better the bank's ability to generate substantial revenue.
+However, there are some borrowers who, due to various reasons, are unable to repay the bank, which can lead to significant financial losses.
 * **